uidrro/uidrro/README.md

 Hi there!

 Thanks for visiting.
-I don't have much to show yet, but I will eventually.
+I'm working on a reorg of local projects.
+I'll commit them when I finish.
 Stay tuned!